The Making of Europe - Track

 Accommodation

 Berlin: Housing is optional.
-After the application deadline, you cannot adjust your housing option (with or without arranged housing) in Berlin, i.e. participants who register without housing will then have to find their own housing in Berlin, or students who applied with housing, cannot cancel this after 1 June 2023.
-In case of cancellation by the participant after 24 June, the service fee (€ 100) as well as the fee for accommodation at Ju-Li Hostel in Berlin (€ 400) amounting to a total of € 500 cannot be refunded.
+After the application deadline, you cannot adjust your housing option (with or without arranged housing) in Berlin, i.e. participants who register without housing will then have to find their own housing in Berlin, or students who applied with housing, cannot cancel this after 22 June 2024.
+In case of cancellation by the participant after 22 June, the service fee (€ 130) as well as the fee for accommodation at Ju-Li Hostel in Berlin (€ 400) amounting to a total of € 530 cannot be refunded.
 The remaining amount will be refunded according to our regular cancellation policy.

 Transfers

-Students are expected to make their own travel arrangements from their home country to Rome and from Berlin back to their home country.
+The transfer from Rome to Utrecht and from Utrecht to Berlin is NOT included.
+Students are also expected to make their own travel arrangements from their home country to Rome and from Berlin back to their home country.
+A travel guide is available here.